![]() | ||

 Per each folder - This assumes that inside the selected folder there are sub-folders with TIFF types inside.
 If the files are not TIFFs or there are no sub-folders, this will not properly sort the documents.

-Matching characters - This option is chosen much less often than the other two simply because it requires a specific naming convention for all files within the folder.
+Matching characters - This option is selected much less often because it requires a specific naming convention for all files within the folder.
 It does exactly as advertised and groups things into a document when the number of selected characters all match for file names.
 This means if you have a file named "1INV" and a file named "1INV-2" and had 4 characters as the match, they would both go into the document.
 However, if you had chosen 5 characters, they would be separated.

 You also have the ability to delete or keep the chosen files after import.
-We recommend keeping the files in case something goes wrong with the import and then deleting after manually, but both options are available.
+We recommend keeping the files in case something goes wrong with the import and then manually deleting the files after.
+However, both options are available.

 The final step in importing is to create a Batch Name.
-You can choose any name for the batch, but we recommend using the date at a minimum as it helps to troubleshoot if something goes wrong.
-You can also add a batch description, but it is not required.
+You can choose any name for the batch, but we recommend at least using the date as it helps to troubleshoot if something goes wrong.
+You can also add a Batch Description, but it is not required.
 Once the name is chosen, click Import and this will open your batch with all imported files.

-Once the batch is imported, you can immediately jump to indexing as long as they imported correctly.
+Once the batch is imported, you can immediately jump to indexing as long as the documents imported correctly.

 Scanning Documents